 You see that your friend has a tablet computer.
 You don't like tablet computers because you don't think that they're useful for anything.
-You want to tell your friend your opinion, but you know that it might annoy him for you to criticize his device.
-You say:
+You want to tell your friend your opinion, you say this because you know that it might annoy him for you to criticize his device.

 No offense, but I just don't see what the point of those is.

 This is a way to introduce an opinion or fact that you think might make your listeners angry.

 To "offend" someone means to say something that makes them angry at you.
 Here are some examples of things that you could say which would offend people: